Vyral/base-template/_posts/2021-05-11-3-tips-for-buying-and-selling-simultaneously.md

 In today’s market, plenty of people find themselves needing to buy a new home and sell their current home simultaneously.
 The stakes are high, and a couple of false moves can cause both transactions to crash and burn. **Here are a few simple steps to avoid these mistakes:**

 **1\.
 Don’t wait too long to prep your home for sale.** You may need to repair it, fix decking, or add grout to bathrooms.
-Don’t wait until the last minute to kickstart this process, otherwise, you could end up in a bind.
+Don’t wait until the last minute to kickstart this process.
+Otherwise, you could end up in a bind.

 {% include pullquote.html %}